JeS24/smlab-talks/README.md

 Template licensed under the MIT License, Copyright © 2024 [Sat Naing](https://satnaing.dev)

 ---
 Thanks [Sat Naing](https://satnaing.dev) 👨🏻‍💻 and [contributors](https://github.com/satnaing/astro-paper/graphs/contributors) for the template.
+This repo adds some extra features, such as support for a `base` URL, fuzzy search extended to authors, and more.